ddemateis/dlimIM_simulations/README.md

 # dlimIM_simulations
-The repository contains scripts to recreate the simulations and analyses in "Distributed Lag Interaction Model with Index Modification" in _Biostatistics_.
+The repository contains scripts to recreate the simulations and analyses in "Distributed Lag Interaction Model with Index Modification" in Press in _Biostatistics_ ([Demateis et al.](https://arxiv.org/abs/2504.06363)).

 There are 3 folders, one containing simulation scripts and the others containing analysis scripts (one for each respective analysis).
 Information on data sharing and processing is available in the README files in the Analysis_CO/DataPrep and Analysis_PROGRESS folders.